-Paleomagnetic shipboard studies for Site C0012 were performed with remanent magnetization and magnetic susceptibility measurements of discrete samples (Fig. F46).
-Magnetostratigraphic correlations indicate the age of the sediments in Holes C0012C and C0012D range from present day at the seafloor to >8 Ma at the bottom of the hole (~180 m CSF).
+Paleomagnetic shipboard studies for Site C0012 were performed with remanent magnetization and magnetic susceptibility measurements of discrete samples (Fig. F31 in the "Site C0012" chapter [Expedition 333 Scientists, 2012c]).
+Magnetostratigraphic correlations indicate the age of the sediments in Holes C0012C and C0012D range from present day at the seafloor to >8 Ma at the bottom of the hole (~180 mbsf).
 Following AF demagnetization to 30 mT, inclination values were variable.
 Bedding correction performed on the specimens clustered the data near the expected ~52° but did not affect the chron and subchron boundaries.
-The Bruhnes/ Matuyama boundary was detected in Core 333-C0012C-2H, and tephra chronology identified the Pink tephra layer in Core 333-C0012C-3H within the lower portion of the Jaramillo Subchron and the Ohta tephra layer in Core 333-C0012C-6H within the Gilbert Chron.
-A thickness of only 9 m between these two chrons indicates that the lower section of the Matuyama Chron is probably missing.
-Correlation of the magnetic susceptibility between Sites C0011 and C0012 indicates a hiatus at ~14 m CSF at Site C0012, spanning roughly 2 m.y.
-(1.07-3 Ma), coincident with an angular unconformity (Fig. F46).
-Below this level, the sedimentation rate displays some variations, notably a possible hiatus at the base of the slump ( $\sim 5$ Ma), and faster sedimentation rates in lithologic Unit II before 7.4 Ma.
+The Brunhes/Matuyama boundary was detected in Core 333-C0012C-2H, and provisional correlation of tephra chronology identified the Pink tephra layer in Core 333-C0012C-3H within the lower portion of the Jaramillo Subchron and the Ohta tephra layer in Core 333-C0012C-6H within the Gilbert Chron.
+A thickness of only 9 m between these two chrons indicates that the lower section of the Matuyama Chron is probably missing and this interpretation is also consistent with correlation of the magnetic susceptibility between Sites C0011 and C0012 (Fig. F31 in the "Site C0012" chapter [Expedition 333 Scientists, 2012c]).
+This indicates a hiatus or condensed sedimentation interval spanning roughly 2 m.y. (~1 to ~3 Ma) occurring between 10 and 14 mbsf.
+In this interval the core presents both evidence of disturbance from drilling (flow-in below Pink ash layer) and of in situ disturbance, which precludes detailed magneto-stratigraphic interpretation.
+The nannofossil assemblage found in Section C0012C-2H-CC corresponds to the 0.9-1.1 Ma time interval (see Table T4 in the "Site C0012" chapter [Expedition 333 Scientists, 2012c]).
+It is thus proposed the hiatus occurs between Cores C0012C-2H and C0012C-3H at 14 mbsf and coincides with an angular unconformity (see "Structural geology").
+Below this level, shipboard paleomagnetic interpretations and nannofossil datums from both expeditions are generally consistent, except in the 70 to 90 mbsf interval that corresponds to the base of the slump (Fig. F12).
+Paleomagnetic data suggest a small hiatus (<1 Ma) may be present at ~85 mbsf across a chaotic zone, representing the probable base of the slump.
+Below this level, the sedimentation appears continuous.
+The sedimentation rate displays some variations and, notably, is faster before 7.4 Ma in lithologic Subunit IB and Unit II.
+The transition from Subunit IA to IB is constrained at 4.42 Ma from magnetostratigraphy, and thus appears slightly younger at Site C0012 than at Site C0011 (Fig. F13).
+However, a change in physical properties was observed below this level and therefore would better correlate in age with a comparable change observed at Site C0011 than the lithologic boundary.
+The change of the frequency of ash layer occurrence at the Subunit IB/IC boundary is constrained to 7.13 Ma from magnetostratigraphy.
+The age models at the depth of the transition from Unit I to Unit II are very consistent and provide an age of 7.8 Ma, slightly older than at Site C0011, but it is unclear whether this variation is significant.